walshbr/introduction-to-text-analysis/data_cleaning/bookworm.md

 ![zotero standalone screen](/assets/zotero_standalone.png)

 Your Zotero installation will look different from Brandon's, because his is full of materials related to things he has written.
 Let's grab some metadata to store it in Zotero.
+We will do this three different ways.

+First, let's enter information manually.
+Pull let's pull out our copy of Rosalind Crone's *Violent Victorians* (you can find the relevant metadata [here]()

 Grab information from a webpage
 It can take an ISBN and fill in all the rest of a book's metadata for you.